 Tiny yeast cells start eating the fructose in the grape must almost the second the grapes are harvested.
 In return, they spit out alcohol and carbonic acid.
 In a still wine, you would let the carbonation from fermentation disappear into the atmosphere, but in champagne and other quality sparkling wines of course you want to catch this bubbly gas.
 At that time, they did not.

 The wine was bottled in the fall when it had seemingly completed fermentation, but a spontaneous second fermentation often started in the spring.
 The yeasts had become dormant as temperatures dropped but as there was still sugar left in the wine, the microbes had a feast waiting for them when they woke up when the heat returned, creating pressured vessels akin to grenades.

 Nowadays we control the process (and have sturdier glass bottles).
-In a standard 0.75 liter bottle of champagne there is a whooping five liters of compressed carbonic acid, forming bubbles that rise to the surface as soon as the cork is popped.
+In a standard 0.75 litre bottle of champagne there is a whooping five litres of compressed carbonic acid, forming bubbles that rise to the surface as soon as the cork is popped.
 The process to do so is the same for all top-quality sparkling wine.

 First, the grape must is fermented (completely, one might add) into a still, very acidic, wine.
 The wine is bottled and a new dose of yeast is added together with sugar for the yeast to feast on.

 Then the bottle is capped (generally with old-school metallic beer bottle caps) and the fermentation re-starts.
 Since the bottle is now sealed, the carbonation produced when the yeast converts sugar into alcohol stays in the bottle.
 The dead yeast cells (the lees) are removed, a small dose of sugar is added to all but the driest of champagnes, and a champagne cork with a wire cage is added.